You Should Be Dancing: Blockster version

-British DJ Blockster released a cover, titled "You Should Be...", on 4 January 1999.
-The cover reached number three in the UK Singles Chart the same month.
+British DJ Blockster released a cover of the song, titled "You Should Be...", on 4 January 1999.
+It reached number three on the UK Singles Chart the same month.
+By doing so, it marked the first time that two songs written by the Gibb brothers had charted within the UK top three simultaneously, as Steps' cover of "Tragedy" was at number two during that week.

 Critical reception

 Daily Record wrote, "This was one of the big club floor-fillers last year.
 Another hit proving that a few words, a catchy melody and big bass sound seems to equal a hit."